psychoinformatics-de/knowledge-base/kbi/0002/index.rst

 The solution described here requires DataLad (tested with v0.18), and the `Dataverse extension package`_ (tested with v1.0).
-In principle, this can also be down with the `pyDataverse package`_ directly, but this has not been tested.
+In principle, this can also be done with the `pyDataverse package`_ directly, but this has not been tested.

 Solution